baptiste-roullin/boilerplate-asciidoc-revealjs/readme.md

 4. Copy the content of `snippets.json` in your VS Code settings.
 The easiest way to do this is : Ctrl+Shift+P, type 'configure snippet', choose asciidoc and paste the snippets.
 5. Every time you save, the presentation is generated, thanks to the Run on Save extension and its settings in the `.code-workspace` file.
 6. To see the result, just open index.html.

+## Preview

-7. To preview changes without reloading the browser, launch the Live Server extension.
+* For a full preview, launch the Live Server extension.
+* For a quick preview without full style and Reveal-specific syntax, use the command `AsciiDoc: Open Preview to the Side`.

 ## Snippets